Paul A. Kramer

 Associate Professor of History

 Prospective graduate students interested in applying to work under Prof. Kramer’s supervision in the PhD program should download and read this brief set of guidelines.

 Paul A. Kramer’s primary research interests are in modern U. S. history, with an emphasis on transnational, imperial and global histories, American social thought, and the politics of inequality.

-Professor Kramer teaches a wide range of courses in modern U. S. history and the history of the United States in the world at the undergraduate and graduate levels, including Transnational America, 1880-1940; Transnational America, 1940-2010; Race, Gender and 20th Century U. S. International History; Race, Power and Modernity; Class, Culture and Power in the 20th Century United States; The Craft of History; American Masculinities; and Modern Colonialism in Global History.
+He teaches a wide range of courses in modern U. S. history and the history of the United States in the world at the undergraduate and graduate levels, including Transnational America, 1880-1940; Transnational America, 1940-2010; Race, Gender and 20th Century U. S. International History; Race, Power and Modernity; Class, Culture and Power in the 20th Century United States; The Craft of History; American Masculinities; Militarization and American Society in the 20th Century; Immigration and U. S. Foreign Relations in the 20th Century; Modern Colonialism in Global History; and Spatializing History.

 Undergraduate students interested in working with Prof. Kramer on immersion projects should first enroll in one of his undergraduate courses, ideally one that overlaps as much as possible with themes they hope to explore through immersion.
 Students drawn to immersion projects involving narrative non-fiction writing and issues of social change in Nashville should enroll in Writing for Social Change the next time it is offered.

 Prospective graduate students interested in applying to work under Prof. Kramer’s supervision should contact him at his departmental e-mail address, email@example.com.